CS480UIC/dbs-healthcare_management_system/documentation/glossary.md

 ## 1)Per each entity, document name, synonyms, and description in the glossary

-Entity Name: doctor
+**Entity Name**: doctor

-Synonyms: Medical practitioner, Clinician, Medic, Surgeon
+**Synonyms**: Medical practitioner, Clinician, Medic, Surgeon

-Description: A doctor is a health professional who practices medicine, and treats patients who are ill or injured or in need of treatment.
+**Description**: A doctor is a health professional who practices medicine, and treats patients who are ill or injured or in need of treatment.

-Entity Name: medical_history
+**Entity Name**: medical_history

-Synonyms: Medical record, Health history
+**Synonyms**: Medical record, Health history

-Description: The medical history of a patient is information gained by a doctor by asking the patient a few specific questions to formulate the required diagnosis and provide the right medical care to the patient.
+**Description**: The medical history of a patient is information gained by a doctor by asking the patient a few specific questions to formulate the required diagnosis and provide the right medical care to the patient.

-Entity Name: payment
+**Entity Name**: payment

-Synonyms: Fee, Charges
+**Synonyms**: Fee, Charges

-Description: A payment is the fee charged by the hospital from the patient for treating the patient and providing the patient with health care services.
+**Description**: A payment is the fee charged by the hospital from the patient for treating the patient and providing the patient with health care services.

 ## 2) Per each relationship, determine relationship maxima and minima and document it in the glossary